jamesewatkins/tabular-keytable-example/readme.md

 The rest of the extensions should be able to be added in a similar fashion.

 ##Thanks
-* To all the people who work on Meteor, DataTables and Tabular so fun to work with
+* To all the people who work on Meteor, DataTables and Tabular that make the web so fun to work with